microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

-### Navigate to the Power Query Online editor and configure Global options
+### Configure Global options in the Power Query Online editor

-Now that your dataflow has been successfully imported and the credentials set, you'll want to edit the imported model and configure your development environments settings for an optimal authoring experience.
+Now that our dataflow has been successfully imported and the credentials set, we'll want to configure the development experience for an optimal workflow when authoring in the Power Query Online editor.

 ---